-Many of the State Historical Society of Missouri’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
-Numerous titles can be found by typing the keyword “music” into the search bar.
+Many of the State Historical Society of Missouri’s holdings are included in the SHSMO online catalog.
+Numerous titles can be found by typing the keyword “music” into the catalog search bar.
 The State Historical Society of Missouri has a large sheet music collection in the Columbia research center.
-These items may be located by using the key words “sheet music” in the Merlin search bar, or by doing an author or title search.
+These items may be located by using the key words “sheet music” in the catalog search bar, or by doing an author or title search.

 The State Historical Society's Historic Missourians website has an entire category devoted to musicians in Missouri, consisting of 6 biographies on Missouri musicians.
 Each biography includes images, primary resources, and other references for further study.

 The State Historical Society of Missouri's manuscript collections contain many titles of primary source materials related to music.

 - The Riverfront Times.
 St. Louis, MO.: Hartmann Pub.
 Co.
 (Uncatalogued)

 - New Music Circular.
 St. Louis, MO.: New Music Circle.
 (Uncatalogued)

 - Eleven Magazine.
 St. Louis, MO.: Eleven Media Group [H235.71 El27]